DownTheMatrix/100-days-of-code/log.md

 **Thoughts:** It feels good to refresh some basic stuff at this point.
 For instance, I didn't remember how to write forms for visually impaired people (<label for><input id>).
 I will keep on going and start some cool projects asap.

+### Day 7: 2018 January 14, Sunday
+**Today's Progress**: I've deepened my knowledge about CSS selectors and pseudo-classes.
+I Found this [article](https://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048) extremely useful.

+**Thoughts:** I plan to create a few websites using pure CSS AND with some JS for practicing as much as possible.